JulioEVA/julioeva/README.md

 # 💫 About Me:
 👋 Hello!
 I'm Julio, a passionate 22-year-old software developer with a strong foundation in HTML, CSS, JavaScript, Java, React, Node, and Express.

-📚 Currently in my 6th semester of Software Engineering at ITSON, I am dedicated to expanding my knowledge and skills in the dynamic field of software development.
+📚I am dedicated to expanding my knowledge and skills in the dynamic field of software development.
 Complementing my academic journey, I have recently completed a comprehensive web development course where I delved into various aspects of the craft.

 🛠️ Throughout the course, I embarked on diverse personal projects, showcasing my ability to bring ideas to life.
 Notably, my projects are hosted on different platforms, demonstrating my proficiency in deploying and managing web applications.